agalueu/Healthcare-Anaylisis/README.md

 Database: The CSVs were imported into PostgreSQL and structured following the provided [SQUEMA](sql/SCHEMA.sql)

 ⚠️ Note: The raw CSV files are not included in this repository due to size limits.
 Please download them directly from the official Synthea project and load into PostgreSQL to reproduce the analysis.

+### 🌐 Original Data Source
+The dataset was obtained from a synthetic healthcare data generator (Synthea).
+It includes patient demographics, encounters, procedures, conditions, and medications.

 ### 🛠️ Tools & Technologies
 - PostgreSQL → database storage and querying